Distributed Energy Resources

 Distribution-connected Contracted Electricity Supply

-Source: Progress Report on Contracted Electricity Supply, Third Quarter 2017.
+Source: Progress Report on Contracted Electricity Supply, Fourth Quarter 2017.

 Output from DERs offsets the need for supply from the province-wide system.
 This is creating new opportunities and challenges for the electricity sector.